CAPTCHA Solving

 Form submission after solving

-After solving an image captcha, you typically need to submit the form.
-You can do this by clicking the submit button:
+After solving, submit the form by clicking the submit button:

 mutation SolveImageCaptchaAndSubmit {